-Marián Budos (b.1968, Slovakia) has enjoyed a varied career as a composer, classical guitarist, conductor and pedagogue, preceded by an earlier successful international career as a champion 1500m runner for the Czecho-Slovakian national team.
+Marián Budos (b.1968, Slovakia), nominated for the 2022 Art Music Awards, has enjoyed a varied career as a composer, classical guitarist, conductor and pedagogue, preceded by an earlier successful international career as a champion 1500m runner for the Czecho-Slovakian national team.
 In 1991, Budos graduated from Matej Bel University with a Bachelor of Education, settling in Australia the following year.
-In 1995, Budos continued his studies in composition at the Australian National University with Jim Cotter and Larry Sitsky.
-He currently heads the Music Department at Narrabundah College in Canberra.
+In 1995, Budos continued his studies in composition at the Australian National University with Jim Cotter.
+Budos heads the Music Department at Narrabundah College in Canberra.

 Budos's compositional style is driven by structure, direction, and narrative.
 His strong harmonic, melodic and rhythmical development is underscored by an unorthodox use of instrumentation and orchestration, based on a mixture of Western and non-Western musical traditions.
 He has received many awards, the most prestigious being the 1998 SOZA Composer of the Year Award (Slovakia's highest music award) for his work Two Worlds, for classical and semi-acoustic guitars, which was televised nationally and later released on an album of the same title.
 Compositions from this album formed the repertoire of two tours performed in trio with Ivana Troselj and Ján Labant; a 1997 tour of Slovakia organised by the government arts agency Slovkoncert; as well as a 1999 Australian tour.